 I have a friend who works in tech — he’d been a product manager at several tech companies — and he recognized the potential in me to do UX and UI.
 I didn’t know it was a thing, I’d never even heard of it before!
 But he told me he thought I’d be good at designing apps.
 I was like, that sounds really hard; I sort of ignored it at first.

 Then a year went by and I looked into it again.
 I did some research online and tried to teach myself because I wanted to save money, but I ended up getting really overwhelmed by all the resources out there and how to curate them.
 I thought to myself, I can either try to teach myself and put together my own curriculum (double the work!) or I can go to something that’s already curated and led, allowing me to focus on the skills I really wanted to learn — UX design.
 So I decided to go with a structured course.

 All the traits and skills listed for a UX designer were exactly the things that I had exhibited throughout the years.
 I had done side projects, mainly graphic design work — branding, logo design, things like that — I even had my own business for a little while.
 The creativity and the cursory PhotoShop skills were already there.
 The foundation was there, but I needed to learn the techniques and processes for this specific field.
 Then of course I saw the salary…it’s been a $15k bump from what I was earning before.

 What do you think your friend saw in you that was particularly suited to UX?

 Two things.
 I always exhibited creativity; I would apply that artistic eye to everything I did.
 But also the curiosity and problem-solving side of me; I am always looking for solutions to problems, whether technological or process-oriented, I was always thinking about that.

-What did you enjoy most about the UX Design course?
+What did you enjoy most about the UX Design Program?